ga-wdi-lessons/jquery-plugins/readme.md

 Officially, plugins are "simply a new method that we use to extend jQuery's prototype object."
 In practice, they enable to us to extend jQuery's functionality, from adding simple methods to jQuery objects (think `$()` or stuff wrapped in cash) to the [jQuery UI plugin](http://jqueryui.com) that is maintained by the jQuery team.

-> jQuery UI is a curated set of user interface interactions, effects, widgets, and themes built on top of the jQuery JavaScript Library.
-Whether you're building highly interactive web applications or you just need to add a date picker to a form control, jQuery UI is the perfect choice.

 Think about the `.hide()` method in jquery.
 Under the hood its changing some css property using javascript.
 Much in the same way that jquery abstracts functionality from javascript, we can leverage javascript/jQuery to build our own jquery methods.
 This opens up a bunch of doors.

 So you can see, they can be simple or rather complex.